cooperative-computing-lab/cctools/python_packaging/README.md

 This script takes the JSON file created by `python_package_analyze`, parses it, and creates a Conda environment with all necessary dependencies and the appropriate python version inside.
 It then uses conda_pack to pack the environment into a tarball, overwriting the same environment if necessary.

 ### Possible Tune-ups
-1. Figure out alternative to using `subprocess.call()` to create the Conda environment
+1. Figure out alternative to using `subprocess.call()` to create the Conda environment (perhaps make a Bash script altogether)
-- Most of the execution occurs within the subprocess call, so basically a Bash script, but easy to use Python to parse the JSON file and write to the requirement file
+- Most of the execution occurs within the subprocess call, so basically a Bash script, but easier to use Python to parse the JSON file and write to the requirement file
 - Perhaps use a JSON parsing command line utility within Bash script instead, such as `jq`
 - If a Conda environment API for Python is ever created, it would be very useful here
 2. Remove requirement to redirect all output to `/dev/null`